oadultradeepfield/vidflex/README.md

 A Q-Learning-based adaptive video streaming optimizer, entirely written in Go, designed to maximize user satisfaction while minimizing bandwidth costs.
 The current implementation operates on synthetic data with simplified states and utilizes Q-Learning with an epsilon-greedy policy.

+## Features

+- [x] Simulate concurrent users watching the same video stream with randomized network bandwidth ranges (0–1 Mbps, 1–3 Mbps, 3–5 Mbps, 5+ Mbps) and device types (mobile, tablet, desktop/TV).
+- [x] Adjust video quality by modifying one metric at a time (resolution, bitrate, frame rate) through discrete actions.
+- [x] Update the policy using a reward function that combines engagement score (prioritizing higher quality), bandwidth cost penalties, and a collaborative adjustment based on the average satisfaction of other concurrent users in similar states.
+       Formula:
+       $$Q(s, a) \leftarrow Q(s, a) + \alpha \left[\text{reward} + \gamma \max_{a'} Q(s', a') + 0.2 \times \text{average satisfaction}\right]$$

+- [x] Implement an epsilon-greedy policy with an initial epsilon = 0.8 and epsilon decay of 5% per 100 episodes.
+- [x] **System assumptions**: Concurrent users are managed by a single agent via `goroutines`; simulated bandwidth dips reduce the bandwidth tier by one level with 10% probability.
+- [x] Train the agent and benchmark performance against a static policy (fixed 720p, 1 Mbps, 30 fps) via command line (see the below section for more details).

 ## Benchmark Results

 **Device**: 15-inch MacBook Air with M3 Chip (8-Core CPU, 10-Core GPU, and 16GB Unified Memory)